martindevans/martindevans.me/_posts/2018-01-13-2017-Retrospective.md

 #### [Rule Breaker](https://github.com/Unlimited-Development-Works/Rule-Breaker)

-This is a collaboration with my [Dan](https://github.com/datkinson) to design a [CoreXY](http://corexy.com/) printer from scratch.
+This is a collaboration with my friend [Dan Atkinson](https://github.com/datkinson) to design a [CoreXY](http://corexy.com/) printer from scratch.
 We're both into 3d printing but neither of us is a mechanical engineer so this is a pretty interesting learning experience!

 <div class="image-container" align="center">
   <img src="https://cloud.githubusercontent.com/assets/177519/26061958/52a4f312-3981-11e7-9c17-261c555954d8.gif" width="50%"/>